DarrenWong/RSG-GLIO-data/README.md

 </p>

 ## Acknowledge
-The authors would like to express their thanks to Xikun Liu and Alpamys Urtay for their kind help in this research.
+The authors would like to express their thanks to Xikun Liu from PolyU and Alpamys Urtay from ASTRI for their kind help in this research.
 Thanks for [GLIO](https://github.com/XikunLiu-huskit/GLIO) (Liu, X., Wen, W., & Hsu, L. T. (2023).
 Glio: Tightly-coupled gnss/lidar/imu integration for continuous and drift-free state estimation of intelligent vehicles in urban areas.
 IEEE Transactions on Intelligent Vehicles.)